-Odds are, you have never heard of Henry.
-It was a largely wordless cartoon about a bald boy who would often come up with a clever way to make money.
+Odds are, you have never heard of Henry, by Carl Anderson.
+It was a largely wordless newspaper comic strip about a bald boy who would often come up with a clever way to make money.

 He’s an “entrepreneur” with a clever idea.
 It’s particularly American.